secretgraph/secretgraph/README.md

 -   subscribe to config, watch changes
 -   delete: limit amount?
 -   metadata: limit amount of changed contents/clusters
+-   implement form with send for Message
+-   if type=Message switch strings to Inbox, Send
+-   find way how Messages sent can be differed from messages received

 # TODO far future